โ† Back to Blog

 Example: DraftKings is running a 25% profit boost on MLB player props.
 You activate DK + 25% in the Boost Calculator.
 Now any bet you'd normally place at DK odds gets shown with the post-boost payout โ€” so you can see exactly how much edge the boost adds.

 When boost is active, the button highlights in yellow and shows your current settings (e.g., "DK +25%").
-Click "Clear Boost" to reset.
+Click "Clear" to reset.

-Note: If you have the boosted book in your Exclude Books list, the boost will not apply โ€” the tool will warn you inside the Boost panel.
-Remove the book from exclusions first, or clear the boost.
+Note for all modes: If you have the selected book in your Exclude Books list, the promotion will not apply โ€” the tool will warn you inside the panel.
+Remove the book from exclusions first, or clear the promotion.

 New: Saved Filters